bep/poormanscdn/README.md

 - `DatabaseDir`: where to store database files, should persist between executions to maintain last-downloaded times for cached files
 - `TLSCertificateDir`: where to store Let's Encrypt certificates (if blank, will disable https:// on all hosts).
 See *Using HTTPS* below.
 - `FreeSpaceBatchSizeInBytes`: when the cache is full, free this many bytes, should be at least as large as the largest file you'll store in your cache - example: 1000000000 to free 1GB
-- `SigRequired`: if true, only allows downloads using signed URLs
 - `GzipContentTypes`: gzip all cached files which had these Content-Type headers when downloaded from S3.
-- `DefaultPreserveHeaders`: these headers when returned from S3 will be passed through to the client and saved in the cache to be replayed in future requests.
+- `PreserveHeaders`: these headers when returned from S3 will be passed through to the client and saved in the cache to be replayed in future requests.
+Override at the `Hosts` level if needed.
 - `Hosts`: dictionary of virtual hosts (see *Virtual Hosts* below), in the format:
-	`"domainoripaddress": { "Bucket": "s3bucket", "Path": "base path within bucket", "AccessKey": "leaveblanktouseDefaultAccessKey", "SecretKey": "leaveblanktouseDefaultSecretKey", "PreserveHeaders": ["Cache-Control"] }`
+	`"domainoripaddress": { "Bucket": "s3bucket", "Path": "base path within bucket", "AccessKey": "leaveblanktouseAccessKey", "SecretKey": "leaveblanktouseSecretKey", "PreserveHeaders": ["Cache-Control"], "SigRequired": false }`

+   Notes:
-   Note: Usage of HTTPS requires a valid domain name.
+   - Usage of HTTPS requires a valid domain name.
+   - If not set, `SigRequired` defaults to false.

 ## Usage